 For a retiree, a reverse mortgage can be appealing as a powerful source of funding for people who need to increase their income to be comfortable during retirement.

 In general, the greatest personal asset most retirees possess is their home.
 More often than not, a retiree’s home is paid off at the time of retirement.
 A reverse mortgage is simply a way to increase income without increasing monthly payments and allows a retiree to stay in his or her home and keep up with monthly bills and expenses.

 There are countless articles written by financial institutions promoting the positives of reverse mortgages, but I believe it is important to be well informed and know the pitfalls!

-Among the pitfalls of a reverse mortgages, one of them is the costs involved.
-As we know, all mortgages have costs and fess involved, but reverse mortgage fees, which can include the interest rate, an application fee, home appraisal fee, costs for independent legal advice, and various other closing costs.
+Among the pitfalls of a reverse mortgage, one of them is the costs involved.
+As we know, all mortgages have costs and fees involved but reverse mortgage fees, which can include the interest rate, an application fee, home appraisal fee, costs for independent legal advice, and various other closing costs.
 These costs are very high when compared with a traditional mortgage.
 Costs vary but can be in the thousands.
-This cost is not paid out of pocket, but rolled into the reverse mortgage loan.
+This cost is not paid out of pocket but rolled into the reverse mortgage loan.